bhisaac/5eFP/5eFP-SRD.md

 Once you reach level 4, the game state changes.
 You gain a level once all areas in the current level of play are explored and resolved.
 Level 4 areas are located one floor above or below level 1 footholds and in the unresolved footholds found in level 1 world map tiles.
 Similarly, level 5 areas are located one floor above or below level 2 footholds and in the unresolved footholds found in level 2 world map tiles.
 Level 6 areas are located one floor above or below level 3 footholds and in the unresolved footholds found in level 3 world map tiles.
 Level 7 areas are located two floors above or below level 1 footholds.

-While at HQ, you can spend Coin to purchase background, species, class, or other upgrades for your character.
+While at HQ, you can spend Coin to purchase species, class, or other upgrades for your character.
 You can only purchase an upgrade once unless otherwise indicated in its description.
 An upgrade detail with three dots means its details are provided in the feature's description.
 If an upgrade grants a game feature your character already has, the upgraded version replaces it.
 Your setting handbook may provide additional upgrades.

 The following properties describe most upgrades.